Ray loves the thrill of Contesting! Getting in the trenches for 48/hrs is what he does!

 Since 2017 Ray has operated contests remote only access.
 He won 17′ ARRLDX SSB High Power USA!
 The WW2DX Multi-team won 17′ CQWPX SSB as M/S and outscored the M/2 and M/M teams in the USA from their flagship Eastport station.
 Ray and his RHR team are dedicated building world-class stations for others around the world to operate.
 Buiding a competitive contest station is difficult enough but his team adds another level of complexity by doing it remote access.
 In 2017 the RHR team started operating contests seriously by its members and the staff.
 Top spots in the USA have been obtained using the RHR service.
 However, to do it successfully you need SO2R capability which RHR currently has at the W1/Eastport site with limitations.
 They have some work in front of them implementing both the RHR service and incorporating SO2R contesting.
 In 2018 they plan to add SO2R capability in W1/Lubec and W2/Summit.
 Ideally, the RHR long-term goal is to have an M/M setup in Eastport where they can have the best operators in the USA or abroad join them for a contest w/o traveling to the station.

-Today, only one other station in the USA has been doing it successfully SO2R for the top spot other than RHR and that would be the N2QV Superstation in Liberty, NY.
-Owned by Tariq N2QV: N2QV Superstation
+Today, only one other station in the USA has been doing it successfully SO2R for the top spot other than RHR.
+Tariq N2QV and his well-engineered Superstation in Liberty, NY.
+N2QV Superstation

 How Ray operates from home QTH.
 K3/0 SO2R setup and K3/mini from the kitchen table.